NOAA-EMC/NCEPLIBS-bufr/README.md

 Installation of the master BUFR tables will be under `path2`, or under `path1` if `-DMASTER_TABLE_DIR=path2` is omitted from the above cmake command.

-For Intel and GNU compilers, the library is built with three different type/size combinations:

-- "4" = 4-byte integers and 4-byte reals
-- "8" = 8-byte integers and 8-byte reals
-- "d" = 4-byte integers and 8-byte reals

-All type/size combinations are built and installed.

 If Python interoperability is desired, `-DENABLE_PYTHON=ON` can also be added to the above cmake command.
 However, version 3 of Python